-Tourists should be aware of the customs procedures when entering or departing Japan.
+Tourists should be aware of the Japan customs procedures when entering or departing Japan.
 We’d like to introduce the required documents for each formality and how to correctly apply them at the airport.

-Entering the Country: Customs Procedures
+Entering the Country: Japan Customs Procedures

 If you are carrying cash over one million Japanese yen in cash, then you are required to fill out the Declaration of Carrying of Means of Payment, also available at customs inspection.